crispSV/FitParser-COVIDUS/README.md

 # FitParser-COVIDUS
 A .fit file python script for COVIDUS personal health assistant.
 Garmin and other smartwatches export their data to ANT/.fit files.
 These files are binary encoded.
-This script makes use of python-fitparse Library from dtcooper https://github.com/dtcooper/python-fitparse
+This script makes use of python-fitparse Library from dtcooper https://github.com/dtcooper/python-fitparse to decode and import health data to COVIDUS platform.
 ## Work in progress...